Nuitka/Nuitka/README.txt

 being the "with" statement works, but not with generator expressions where there are exceptions.

-test_dict: Part of test_dir checks classes with __slots__ active
-and notices that it fails to work as expected, this was deactivated

 test_class: Part of the test uses the extended slicing syntax that I do not understand.